On the fixed points of the Ruelle operator: The Thurston operator

-Finally, in order to use the results of the second author from \cite{MakRuelle}, without cumbersome recalculations, along the paper we will assume that $\{0,1,\infty\}$ are fixed points of $R$.
+Finally, in order to use results given by the second author in \cite{MakRuelle} without cumbersome recalculations, throughout the paper we will assume that $\{0,1,\infty\}$ are fixed points of $R$.
 This is always the case after passing to a suitable iteration of $R$ and conjugating with a M\"obius map.
-However, most of our results do not need this normalization.
+However most of our results do not need this normalization.
 We fix $K_R= P_R\cup \{0,1\}$ and set $S_R=\C\setminus K_R$ and always assume that $S_R$ is non-empty.